cyverse-archive/clj-cas/README.markdown

 service.

 When a request arrives, the CAS proxy ticket should be included in the `proxyToken` query string parameter of the request URL.
+The ticket validation function extracts the ticket from the query parameters contacts the CAS server to verify that the ticket is valid.
+If the ticket is not valid or not provided then a 401 status will be returned.
+If the ticket _is_ valid then any attributes will be extracted from the CAS assertion and associated with the request using the `:user-attributes` key.

 Here's a more complete example of a Ring application with one unsecured endpoint at `/public` and one secured endpoint at `/secured/private`.
 This